sohannd/programing/README.md

 password:8891

-signup and others will be corrected soon still working*>>
+signup and others will be corrected soon still working :>
 ______________________________________________

 >nmap.py

-* It is a simple port scanner | a basic one.
+* It is a simple port scanner | a basic one.:>
 ______________________________________________

 >Password checker

-check the password complexity..it will give you the necessary recommendations :)
+check the password complexity..it will give you the necessary recommendations :>